Show All Answers

 Facilities for Rent

-City Hall Recreation Office (1st Floor)14000 City Center Drive, Chino Hills, CA 91709*Does not accept facility rentals for Chino Hills Community Center and McCoy Equestrian and Recreation Center.
+Community Services Department - City Hall Recreation Office (1st Floor)14000 City Center Drive, Chino Hills, CA 91709*Does not accept facility rentals at this location.

-City Hall Community Services Administrative Office (2nd Floor)14000 City Center Drive, Chino Hills, CA 91709*Does not process registration or rentals at this location.
+City Hall Community Services Department - Administrative Office (2nd Floor)14000 City Center Drive, Chino Hills, CA 91709*Does not accept registration or rentals at this location.
+More...

 Flocked Trees - Unfortunately, flocked trees cannot be recycled.
 To dispose of a flocked tree, please cut-it-up and place it inside your "trash" container or contact Republic Services at (866) 238-2444 to schedule a free bulky item collection.